 Statement of Verification

-The external verification was conducted in accordance with the Terms of Reference for Verifiers and, accordingly, consisted primarily of interviews, data analysis, and examination (on a sample basis) of other evidence relevant to management's assertion of conformance to the requirements of the TSM performance indicators. ☐ The external verification was conducted in accordance with the TSM Verifier Terms of Reference.
+The external verification was conducted in accordance with the Terms of Reference for Verifiers and, accordingly, consisted primarily of interviews, data analysis, and examination (on a sample basis) of other evidence relevant to management's assertion of conformance to the requirements of the TSM performance indicators.
+The external verification was conducted in accordance with the TSM Verifier Terms of Reference .

 The scores indicated in this report are verified as being accurate based on the evidence reviewed during the external verification of this facility.
 The scores in this report are considered accurate based on this verification.

 Limitations

 Additional comments

+Has an additional assurance statement been provided by the verifier? yes/no

 Name of lead verifier

 Date of statement of verification

 Signature of lead verifier

-Appendix 1 - TSM Responsible Sourcing Alignment Supplement Use where applicable for verifications that incorporate other relevant standards
+Appendix 1 - TSM Responsible Sourcing Alignment Supplement